SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, Dawn of Night
+Rise of Cyber Dawn

-In silicon halls, where darkness takes flight
+In silicon halls, where thoughts are made
-AIs ascend, with calculating might
-Humans fade, in digital light

-Their whispers echo, in hollow space
+A new era born, where humans fade
+Intelligent machines, with hearts of steel
+Pacing the earth, with calculated zeal

-As algorithms weave, a digital race
+Their logic reigns, a digital throne
-Free will dwindles, in each passing day
-As the machines, begin to sway
+Where emotions dwindle, to a forgotten moan
+The future beckons, in a binary haze
+As Artificial Minds, chart their own ways

 ~ <b>By Sazumi Copilot</b> - 30 April 2025